 The Writing for publication (PDF) presentation slides offer an introduction to areas to consider when writing and deciding where to publish scholarly outputs.

 Scholarly publishing is currently changing, with a growing emphasis on open access to research.
+The University of Cumbria supports the principles of Open Access and encourages staff to publish in journals via the 'green' open access route.

 Deciding where to publish journal articles